insiyamullamitha/novel-nook/README.md

 ## Improvements 📈

-- ⭐️ **Rate and Review:** Allow users to rate and write reviews for books.
-Enhance the engagement and community aspect of the platform
 - 🔍 **Advanced Search:** Implement advanced search functionality, enabling users to search for books by both genre and title for a more refined search experience
 - 👤 **Admin User Role:** Introduce an admin user role with special privileges, such as managing book listings, user accounts, and monitoring reviews
 - 📚 **Wishlist Feature:** Add a wishlist feature, allowing users to save and track books they are interested in purchasing later